qrichert/goji/docs/BasicFlow.md

 `.htaccess` &rarr; `index.php` &rarr; `App.class.php` &rarr; `YourController.class.php`

-There are also requests to static files go like this:
+There are also requests to static files that go like this:

 `.htaccess` &rarr; `static.php`.